Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Environment Variables
 - `.env` This handles the environment variables for Next.js and django.
 If you want access to an env variable at build time in Next.js it must start with `NEXT_PUBLIC`

+## Adding a new envrionment variable to DJANGO

+Store all django environment variables inside of heroku
+1. heroku stores secrets, so add variable to heroku through `heroku config:set foo=bar`
+2. instruct django to use the envrionment variable by adding a line to a settings file `foo = env("foo")`

+## Adding a new envrionment variable to NEXT

+note - next only uses variables provided to it at build.
+All new variables will require a rebuild of the application.

+1. Circle stores build time secrets, so add secret to circle through web ui OR store in herkou and use `heroku config:get VARIABLE`
+2. Make sure secret is passed to docker build process by adding a --build-arg line in circleci/config.yml
+3. make sure docker picks up secret at build time by adding an ARG statement to docker file
+4. Update next.js config file to pick up envrionment variable.

 ### How to debug the node server
 The default honcho command runs `dev` but the package.json contains another command, `debug`.
 If you run `yarn run debug` or `yarn debug` you will be able to evaluate debugger statements inside of a chrome tab by browsing to `chrome://inspect` and clicking on the entry for the node process.